Memphis Southmen: From North to South

 The team was originally slated to be based in Toronto, Canada, with the nickname of the Northmen.
 However, when Canadian Prime Minister Pierre Trudeau announced that no U.S.-based professional football league would be allowed in Canada in competition with the Canadian Football League under the Canadian Football Act, a change in venue and nickname was announced.
 From the beginning, Memphians disliked "Southmen" and the team was informally known as the Memphis Grizzlies.
 The name appeared to come from the logo, a representation of a bear backed by the sun.

 The "Grizzlies" were owned by John F. Bassett.
 A multi-millionaire, Bassett gave the league instant credibility by signing three stars from the National Football League's Miami Dolphins for the 1975 season: running backs Larry Csonka and Jim Kiick, and wide receiver Paul Warfield.
-The Grizzlies quarterback was Danny White, who later became the starting quarterback with the Dallas Cowboys from 1976 to 1988.
+A Grizzlies quarterback was Danny White, who later became a quarterback and punter with the Dallas Cowboys from 1976 to 1988.
 John McVay was introduced as the head coach of the Grizzlies before the 1974 season.
 After his tenure with the Grizzlies, McVay would later serve as Vice-President and General Manager of the San Francisco 49ers for nineteen years, from 1980 to 1999.
 During this period, McVay presided over five Super Bowl-winning seasons and was named NFL Executive of the Year in 1989.

 The Southmen's home opener against the Detroit Wheels drew 30,122 fans, including Elvis Presley, a professed football fanatic.
 Country superstar Charlie Rich sang the national anthem.
 After Rich took his seat next to Elvis afterward, Presley commented, "That's a tough song to sing, ain't it?"
-Rich replied, "It ain't no Behind Closed Doors."
+Rich replied, "It ain't no 'Behind Closed Doors'."

 Even before the Miami Trio arrived, the 1974 Southmen found two durable running backs in J. J. Jennings and John Harvey, and they finished with the league's best record at 17–3.
-They lost in the semi-finals to the Orlando-based Florida Blazers, 18–15.
+They lost in the semifinals to the Orlando-based Florida Blazers, 18–15.

 In 1975, Larry Csonka, Jim Kiick, and Paul Warfield finally came to Memphis (now officially dubbed the Grizzlies), but even they couldn't save the league, which folded during the middle of its second season.
 The 1975 Grizzlies finished 7–4; in their last WFL game, they were shut out by the Birmingham Vulcans, 21–0.

 Memphis eventually not only received another professional sports team via a relocation from Canada, but one that was officially called the Grizzlies – the Vancouver Grizzlies of the National Basketball Association would move to Memphis in 2001.
 The NBA Grizzlies are the only major professional sports team to keep its nickname after moving from Canada to the United States.

-In 2004 Mississippi's Johnny Wofford produced a DVD honouring the 1974–75 Southmen/Grizzlies.
+In 2004, Mississippi's Johnny Wofford produced a DVD honouring the 1974–75 Southmen/Grizzlies.
 It included pictures from the 2004 30-year reunion conference.